lucassantosf/devops/aws/auto_scalling_model.md

     Key Pair: select the .pem used

-    Network settings: select the SG used
+    Network settings: select the SG_API used and subnet-1

     All others: default options